kjnh10/pcm/README.md

-# Overview
+## Overview

 This is a command line tool to manage programming contest and provides some commands like below.

 * prepare your work directory for a contest. of course downloading samples.
 * test your code with sample case.
-* submit yourcode to the contest site.
+* submit yourcode to the contest site. (only for AtCoder and codeforces for now)

 Actually, this is just a my own wrapper of kmyk/online-judge-tools.

 ## Installation